 “… the differential relation between bodies/forces/etc, in which the two terms in the relation are brought together, their degree of power measured against one another, and given specific qualities on the basis of this. (like, in the determination of forces two forces come into contact and the one that is of a greater quantity of force is designated active, the other reactive…).”

 How convenient that they would be close to each other, in a striking “family resemblance”, on the question of relationality.

 Moreover, it seems much could be explained about the wild and violent encounter between them by how close they really are.
-Again, I cannot help myself but to dismiss their feud as an instance of an otherwise loving, sibling rivalry.
+One may jokingly view their feud as an instance of an otherwise loving, sibling rivalry.
 To put it in a far less tongue-and-cheek way, John Mullarkey very carefully notes the following in his Badiou and Deleuze (see here):

 Any possible ad hominem dimension to this observation should be set aside, however, for the more interesting implication it contains: that Badiou needed to demonstrably create some distance between his own thought and Deleuze’s, not because of their opposition, but because of what they hold in common.
 Again, this is not an ad hominem argument I’m making (that might involve some kind of ‘anxiety of influence’), but simply to note the shared objectives that animate Badiou’s and Deleuze’s philosophies.
 It is their methodologies that fundamentally differ rather than their core concepts and attitudes… [...]